efecini/efe-code-challenge-2020/Readme.md

 - We respect your time and the challenge is designed in such a way as not to take more than 3-4 hours.
-- To work on solution you need to install [git-lfs][] first, because database dump in this repo template is uploaded using git-lfs.
+- To clone this project you need to install [git-lfs][] first.
-- Generate a repository for your solution from the provided [template][] ("Use this template" button on github), and us a link to your repo when you're done.
+- Start by forking this repo and send us a link to your repo solution when you're done.
-- In your repo create `Solution.md` with a description of your reasoning behind technical choices: trade-offs you might have made, anything you left out, or what you might do differently if you would had additional time.
+- In your forked repo create `Solution.md` with a description of your reasoning behind technical choices: trade-offs you might have made, anything you left out, or what you might do differently if you would had additional time.